 6. Handling of Sterilized Instruments: Poststerilization handling of instruments is also very important to make sure that sterilization is maintained.
 It involves drying of the instrument, cooling, storage, and distribution without reinfecting the instruments.
 If you are using Autoclave pouches, it makes it quite easy as you need to just store the pouches directly and supply it to the dental chair.
 In case you do not use pouches, store the instruments in trays with a lid and these should not be handled until the need arises to prevent recontamination.

-7. Storage: Storing sterilized instruments should be done to keep them dry, prevent dust, away from any contact with wet surfaces like sinks, not close to garbage bins etc. The instruments should be placed or stored at least 1 feet above the surface of the floor.
+7. Storage: Storing sterilized instruments should be done to keep them dry, prevent dust, away from any contact with wet surfaces like sinks, not close to garbage bins etc. UV Steralization chambers are available now which let us keep the instruments sterile until they reach the patient.
+The instruments should be placed or stored at least 1 feet above the surface of the floor.

 8. Distribution: It is best to use separate pouches to sterilize instruments like – Mouth mirror, probe and tweezers in a single pouch, Surgical instruemnts like Elevators in seperate pouches or Forceps in seperate pouches etc. In caes sterilization is performed by a chemical such as liquid germiside the instruements should be handles using Sterile tongs and sterile trays.
 Placing these instruments in draws etc uncovered is not recommended as it might lead to contamination.